-Drop for Non-Attendance: Undergraduate students may be dropped from a class for non-attendance by a departmental administrative drop by the end of the first week of the class.

-The primary intent of the Administrative Drop Policy is to prevent financial aid disbursement to non-attending students and ensure full enrollment in classes in which demand for seats exceeds supply.
+Drop for Non-Attendance: Undergraduate students may be dropped from a class for non-attendance by administrative drop effective as of the end of the first week of the class.
+The primary intent of the Administrative Drop Policy is to prevent financial aid disbursement to nonattending students and ensure full enrollment in classes in which demand for seats exceeds supply.
 The purpose is to free seats held by non-attending students in such classes so that students who wish to take the class may be able to do so.